chew-z/Escape-Evernote/README.md

 * [Evernote migrated to Google Cloud Platform](https://blog.evernote.com/blog/2016/09/13/evernotes-future-cloud/) - so you may have reservations about privacy of your notes.

-Ain't Google scanning your notes right now and connecting with other metadata information about?
+Ain't Google scanning your notes right now and connecting with other metadata information they have about you?
 [They say they don't](https://help.evernote.com/hc/en-us/articles/226885427-FAQ-About-Migration-to-Google-Cloud-Platform).
 But hey, it's Google right?

 ## Credits and similiar projects